Degeneracy beyond the parity-symmetry protection in one-dimensional spinless models: The parity-violating Kerr parametric oscillator

-As already mentioned, if we exclude accidental degeneracies, the occurrence of doubly-degenerate states in a system implies the existence of a symmetry that explains such degeneration.
+As already mentioned, if we exclude accidental degeneracies, the occurrence of energy doublets in a system implies the existence of a symmetry that explains such quasi-degeneration.
 Usually such symmetry, in 1D systems, is parity, which implies the simultaneous sign reversal of the coordinate and its associated momentum, $\mathcal{P}:\left\{q,p\right\}\to\left\{-q,-p\right\}$~\cite{Bishop1994}.
-Our selected model of study is a non-linear Kerr parametric oscillator, as such systems currently receive an intense heed due to their role as effective Hamiltonian operators for driven superconducting circuits of relevance in quantum computing and quantum simulation~\cite{Puri2017,Sivak2019,Grimm2020,Blais2021,Jaya2022,Jaya2023,Cortinas2023Pi,beaulieu2023,Marti2024,Iyama2024, Dutta2024, Frattini2024, Masuda2025}.
-We have included one- and two-photon squeezing terms in the model Hamiltonian to break up parity symmetry, a setup that can be experimentally achieved \cite{Albornoz2024}.
+Our selected model of study is a non-linear Kerr parametric oscillator, a system that currently receives an intense heed due to its role as effective Hamiltonian operators for driven superconducting circuits of relevance in quantum computing and quantum simulation~\cite{Bartolo2016, Zhang2017, Puri2017, Goto2019, npj2023PB, Iachello2023, Minganti2023, Reynoso2023, GarciaMata2024, Iachello_2024, QWei2020, Reynoso2025} with experimental realizations~\cite{Sivak2019, Grimm2020, Blais2021, Jaya2022, Cortinas2023Pi, beaulieu2023, Marti2024, Iyama2024, Dutta2024, Frattini2024,Albornoz2024, Masuda2025}.
+We have included one- and two-photon squeezing terms in the model Hamiltonian to break up parity symmetry~\cite{Bartolo2016,QWei2020}, a setup that can be experimentally achieved \cite{Albornoz2024}.
 In broad lines, we show how a degeneracy that scales exponentially with the system size can be observed in a 1D quantum system that does not conserve parity symmetry.
 This fact can have important consequences for quantum calculations, where the adiabatic approximation is considered, or for the protection of quantum states.

 The present letter is organized as follows.
-First, we introduce the model chosen to illustrate our results; then, we study the model's energy spectra, their classical limit, and the expectation value of coordinate and momentum operators for selected states, comparing the results obtained in the parity-symmetric and parity-broken cases.
-Finally, we study the scaling of the broken-symmetry phase degeneracy as we drive the system towards its classical limit, showing that energy gaps scale identically in systems with and without parity symmetry.
+First, we introduce the chosen model to illustrate our results; then, we study the energy spectra, their classical limit, and the expectation value of coordinate and momentum operators for selected states, comparing the results obtained in the parity-symmetric and parity-broken cases.
+Finally, we study the scaling of the broken-symmetry phase energy doublets as we drive the system towards its classical limit, showing that energy gaps scale identically in systems with and without parity symmetry.